androidtrojan1/android-trojan-streamer/README.md

 for instance (java - jar streamer.jar 8192 31337)

 IMPORTANT!!!
-Dont forget to sey up firewall rule or just completely disable it for a while (the UDP port will be used for listening) And you will also need to set up IP forwarding if you are bihind a firewall.
+Dont forget to set up the firewall rule or just completely disable it for a while (the UDP port will be used for listening) And you will also need to set up IP forwarding if you are bihind a firewall.

 HERE ARE LINKS TO THE OTHER COMPONENTS: